supabase-community/chatgpt-your-files/README.md

     });
     ```

-1. In a new terminal we'll serve the edge functions locally.
+1. If developing locally, open a new terminal and serve the edge functions.

     ```bash
     npx supabase functions serve
     ```

     _Note: Local Edge Functions are automatically served as part of `npx supabase start`, but this command allows us to also monitor their logs._

+    If you're developing directly on the cloud, deploy your edge function:

+    ```shell
+    npx supabase functions deploy
+    ```

 #### Display documents on the frontend